CloudChi/FX-Framework/Dependencies.md

 # Dependencies

+## The Concept

+Coding is always a balance between:
+- The desire to:
+    - Improve on existing functions
+    - Version them for testing
+    - Roll out those improvements to the whole system
+- The fear of:
+    - Having to correct an ever-expanding list of references to the existing function
+    - Missing a reference to an existing function
+    - Having to roll back to a previous version of the function

 ## Without Framework

 - References to Module B - Script 1 can be found anywhere in a Module A scattered amongst scripts